 CardConnect is proud to offer its patented tokenization as part of its CardSecure solution, because it makes data stolen by hackers essentially useless.
 The tokens CardConnect uses to replace sensitive information are randomly generated, irreversible and unique.
 Although tokenization doesn’t prevent malware attacks, it can certainly mitigate the effects.

-The good news about this year is, what we’ve seen so far isn’t all bad.
-There’s also been an exciting increase in the use of mobile point-of-sale devices.
+In 2017 we also saw an exciting increase in the use of mobile point-of-sale devices.

 Mobile payments have been exploding in Payment Card Industry – and with this comes an increased need for mobile Point-of-Sale devices.
 Business Insider Intelligence predicts that there will be 27.7 million mPOS devices in the U.S. by 2021, increasing from just 3.2 million in 2014.